Jennifer Holland

 Jennifer Holland is an American actress and model.
 She is best known for her work as Emilia Harcourt in the DC Studios films The Suicide Squad (2021), Black Adam (2022), and Shazam!
 Fury of the Gods (2023), and series Peacemaker (2022–2025), spanning both the DC Extended Universe and DC Universe franchises.
 She also appeared as Ashley in the sex comedy film American Pie Presents: The Book of Love (2009).

 Career

 Holland moved to Los Angeles at the age of seventeen to pursue a career in acting.
 She has a background in gymnastics.

 In 2008, Holland appeared in the short film Assorted Nightmares: Janitor, voicing the character Kate.
 In 2017, she starred as Becky Phillips in the limited series Sun Records.
 In 2021, she appeared in the superhero film The Suicide Squad as Emilia Harcourt.
-In 2022, she reprised her role in the HBO Max television series Peacemaker and the film Black Adam.
-Holland was ranked 34 in IMDB's "Top 100 Stars of 2022" list.
+In 2022, she reprised her role in the HBO Max television series Peacemaker (DCEU and DCU) and the films Black Adam and Shazam!
+Fury of the Gods.